Textualize/rich/README.md

 By itself, a color will set the _foreground_ color.
 To set a _background_ color, precede the color with the word `"on"`.
 For example `"red on white"`.

+Not that the CSS hex and RGB style of color lets you chose one of 16.7 million colors, but some terminals (notably OSX terminal) only support 256 colors.
+If Rich detects that only 256 colors are supported it will pick the closest color available.

 To set a style or attribute add one or more of the following words:

 - `"bold"` for bold text.